MAT334A/lecture-notes/src/about.md

 If you would like to contribute to these notes, contact Henry H with your GitHub username to be able to clone and push to this repository.

 These lecture notes use `mdbook`.
-To build the book, follow this [guide for testing locally](https://rust-lang.github.io/mdBook/index.html) or view the [version of this document on GitHub pages](https://mat334a.github.io/lecture-notes/).
+[Its documentation can be found here](https://rust-lang.github.io/mdBook/index.html).

-When new commits are added to the GitHub repository for this work, the website should re-build and self-update.
+When new commits are added to the GitHub repository for this work, the [version of this document on GitHub pages](https://mat334a.github.io/lecture-notes/). should automatically update.